DavidShears/LogParser/README.md

 # LogParser
 Parsing error.php from Joomla (tested on 3.10.10, should also read logs back to 2.5.28) - Read all records and output a spreadsheet with all unique combinations of user/error along with count and last/first date it happened.

+Also has the option to pass in 'IIS' to instead parse IIS logs (tested on IIS 8.5 and 10.0) and a webapp version to give a basic GUI frontend.

 Reads all records into a set of arrays, one for each data point, and then goes through array to dump each element as a row in the spreadsheet.

 Notes array exists to allow classification of IP addresses as: